CodeXAcademyTechnologies/springhill-code-102n2/README.md

 ```

 ## How number comparison works in time function:
-JavaScript has a feature called "type coercion" which means it can automatically convert values between different data types in certain situations.
-In this case, when you compare the string input with numbers using comparison operators like <= or <, JavaScript tries to be helpful and converts the string to a number before making the comparison.
+JavaScript feature called "type coercion".
+Automatically converts values between different data types in certain situations.
+In this case, it compares the string input with numbers using comparison operators like <= or <, JavaScript tries to be helpful and converts the string to a number before making the comparison.

-However, it's important to be careful with type coercion because it can sometimes lead to unexpected behavior or bugs.
-That's why it's generally recommended to explicitly convert user input to the desired type, like converting the string to a number using parseInt, before performing comparisons.
-This helps to ensure that the comparison is done accurately and gives you the results you expect.
+Be careful with type coercion because it can sometimes lead to unexpected behavior or bugs.
+That's why it's generally recommended to explicitly convert user input to the desired type.
+But for now this serves our purpose.

 ## Structure